SirAlexanderTheFourth/Gameability/README.md

 * Alexander Becchio

  in the first part of the project i coordinated the team, helping with some disagreements among my team mates and mantaining the repository.
+I was also tasked with reserching wich movements would me more helpful in the reabilitations process

 ## How to use: